christianalfoni/impact/docs/04_context.md

 const useGlobalContext = globalContext(() => {})
 ```

-There is not need to provide this context to the React application, it will just work.
+There is no need to provide this context to the React application, it will just work.
 By using `context` you will need to provide it to the React component tree, but it gives you more control and opportunities for managing the state of your application.

 ### Creating a scoped context